 Blog

 Sounds awesome!
-But for custom apps, creating this level of integration is a lot of work—which is one of the reasons it’s mostly adopted by large organizations.
-With MailerSend, the hard work is taken care of so you can enjoy the same advanced functionality as AirBnB or Uber!
+But for custom apps, creating this level of integration is a lot of work, which is one of the reasons it’s mostly adopted by large organizations.
+With MailerSend, the hard work is taken care of, so you can enjoy the same advanced functionality as Airbnb or Google Docs!

 You can configure your application to receive emails from MailerSend's API with inbound email routing.
 This means you can manage two-way conversations with your users via a commenting system.
 You can even parse attachments and forward them to your app via webhooks.